Odoacer

 Odoacer (c.
 433 – 15 March 493 AD), also spelled Odovacer or Odovacar, (Note: Odoacer was also called "Flavius" on a few coins.
-The name had become a title by the 5th century.) was a barbarian soldier and statesman from the Middle Danube who was an officer of the Roman army and deposed the Western Roman child emperor Romulus Augustulus to become the ruler of Italy (476–493).
-Odoacer's overthrow of Romulus Augustulus is traditionally understood as marking the end of the Western Roman Empire.
+The name had become a title by the 5th century.) was a barbarian soldier and statesman from the Middle Danube who, as an officer of the Roman army, deposed the Western Roman child emperor Romulus Augustulus to become the ruler of Italy in the period 476–493 AD.
+His takeover is traditionally understood as marking the end of the Western Roman Empire.

 Although he ruled Italy, Odoacer styled himself a client of the Eastern emperor Zeno in Constantinople.
 He was addressed not only as rex but also as dux and patrician, the latter title granted by Zeno.
 In the sole surviving document from his chancery—and by the consul Basilius—Odoacer used the title of king.
 (Note: Marcellinus, Cassiodorus, and several papal documents call him rex; Jordanes once names him Gothorum Romanorumque regnator.
 Procopius labels him autokrator and tyrannos.
-Only Victor Vitensis writes “Odouacro Italiae regi.”)
+Only Victor Vitensis writes Odouacro Italiae regi.)
 Backed by the Roman Senate, he distributed land with little resistance.
 Soldier unrest in 477–478 caused violence, but his later reign was stable.
 Though an Arian, he seldom interfered in the Trinitarian state church.

-Before becoming king, Odoacer led the revolt of Herulian, Rugian, and Scirian troops that deposed Romulus Augustulus on 4 September 476.
+Before taking control of Italy, Odoacer led the revolt of Herulian, Rugian, and Scirian troops that deposed Romulus Augustulus on 4 September 476.
 The boy-emperor, elevated by his father Orestes less than a year earlier, never gained authority beyond central Italy.
 With senatorial support, Odoacer then ruled autonomously while formally recognizing both Julius Nepos and Zeno.
-After Nepos’s murder in 480, Odoacer invaded Dalmatia, executed the conspirators, and annexed the region within two years.
+After Nepos's murder in 480, Odoacer invaded Dalmatia, executed the conspirators, and annexed the region within two years.

-In 484, when Illus, Eastern magister militum, sought his aid against Zeno, Odoacer invaded the emperor’s western provinces.
+In 484, when Illus, Eastern magister militum, sought his aid against Zeno, Odoacer invaded the emperor's western provinces.
 Zeno retaliated by spurring the Rugii to attack Italy, but Odoacer crushed them north of the Danube in 487–488.
 To end the conflict, Zeno unleashed the Ostrogoth Theodoric the Great, who invaded in 489, seized most of Italy by 490, and forced Odoacer into Ravenna.
 After the city surrendered on 5 March 493, Theodoric invited him to a reconciliation banquet, where he murdered Odoacer and claimed the throne.